 While small in size, Old Saybrook overflows with enough quintessential New England charm to make it a go-to vacation destination, especially in the summer.
-One of the oldest and most beautiful towns in Connecticut, Saybrook offers a slew of fun things to do in a lovely and serene setting.
+One of the oldest and most beautiful towns in Connecticut, Old Saybrook offers a slew of fun things to do in a lovely and serene setting.

 Situated just over 100 miles from both New York City and Boston, Old Saybrook is one of the best places to visit in Connecticut.
 A pretty village rich in colonial history, it boasts a stunning shoreline along the mouth of the Connecticut River where it meets the Long Island Sound.